-- 806.1.
-Reviewing Board.
-The Rico Planning Commission shall review and recommend to the Town Board who shall render decisions on all Environmental Development Permits for Areas of State Interest.
+- Reviewing Board.
+The Rico Planning Commission shall review and recommend to the Town Board who shall render decisions on all Environmental Develop ment Permits for Areas of State Interest.
 Environmental Development Permits for Areas of State Interest shall be approved by a majority vote.
 The Town Board have the authority to waive any of the general standards for mitigation or specific mitigation standards set forth herein, if the Town Board deems it to be in the public interest.
 Building permits in Flood Plain areas shall be reviewed and administered in accordance with sections 850. et.seq. - 806.2.
 Public hearing required.
 The Rico Planning Commission and the Town Board shall conduct a public hearing on any application for an Environmental Development Permit prior to rendering its decision. - 806.3.
 Notice.
-Public hearings for an Environmental Development Permit applications shall be posted at least ten (10) days prior to the hearing at the Town Hall, the Post Office, and on the subject property, and shall be published as designated by the Town at least ten (10) days prior to the hearing.
-Written notice shall be mailed to the property owners within 200 feet of the subject property at least twenty (20) days prior to the hearing.
-Notice shall include the present Zone District classification; the proposed development activity; identification of the Areas of State and Local Interest; the time, date, and place of the hearing; and the name, address, and phone number of the Applicant and a statement that the application is available for public inspection in the Town Clerk's office during normal office hours. - 806.4.
+Public hearings for an Environmental Development Permit applications shall be posted at least ten (10) days prior to the hearing at the Town Hall, the Post Office, and on the subject property and shall be published as designated by the Town at least ten (10) days prior to the hearing.
+Written notice shall be mailed to the property owners within two hundred (200) feet of the subject property at least twenty (20) days prior to the development activity; identification of the Areas of State and Local Interest; the time, date, and place of the hearing; and the name, address, and phone number of the Applicant.
+There will also be present a statement that the application is available for public inspection in the Town Clerk's office during normal office hours. - 806.4.
 Conditions.
 The Rico Planning Commission has the authority to recommend approval of a Development Permit with conditions, including but not limited to: